tomachalek/gloomy/README.md

 # gloomy

-An n-gram database written in Go.
+An n-gram database written in Go, optimized for *write once read many* use.

 ... a work in progress project